Booking Speakers on the Arts

 The lecture may be canceled for reasons of inclement weather or speaker illness.

 For the partner’s use in promoting the lecture program, a publicity packet is provided by VMFA.
-The packet includes a sample press release and (as available) a photograph or digital file of the speaker or works of art related to the lecture topic.
+The packet includes a sample press release and a photograph or digital file of the speaker or works of art related to the lecture topic (as available).

 In all publicity and printed materials relating to the Speakers on the Arts program, the partner must include the following credit line: This program has been organized by the Virginia Museum of Fine Arts and is supported, in part, by the Paul Mellon Endowment and the Jean Stafford Camp Memorial Fund.